Anthropic Challenges Pentagon's AI Ban in Federal Court

 Key Facts

-- Anthropic alleges the Pentagon retaliated against it for refusing to relax AI safety restrictions for military use.
+- Anthropic claims the Pentagon retaliated after the company refused to relax AI safety restrictions for military use.

 What Happened